 A parameter structure consists of the following members.
 These are also described in the /usr/include/sys/rt.h header file.

-rt globpri The global scheduling priority associated with this priority level.
+The global scheduling priority associated with this priority level. rt globpri dispadmin(1M).

 The rt globpri values cannot be changed with